ashishkharcheiuforks/reReddit_frontend/README.md

 Unfortunately at this point this project is still very much in progress and I do not have a demo deployed.
-If you have create-react-app installed you can clone the project and run it locally with a demo version of the current api backend which is also currently under development.
+If you have create-react-app installed you can clone the project and run it locally with a demo version of the current api backend which is running on PythonAnywhere.com.
 To do this just rename `.env_example` file to `.env` and start the development server:

 ```